-Things to do in Lake George NY in upstate New York has a ton of things to do and located 4 hours from New York City, it is a real escape.
+There are tons of things to do in Lake George NY, and located a few hours from New York City, it is a real escape.

 Like delicious farm-to-table meals?
 Want to pick some lavender?
 Care to see some historical sights?
 Visit Lake George?
 Then get your car keys ready and come up to see for yourself.

 As a city girl, I grew up referring to anything above Yonkers as “Upstate” and thought of the rest of New York state as any city dweller would: an “it’s up there somewhere” type of attitude.
 Having so much to occupy me in the city, I hardly ever went past the Bronx.

 That is, until my dad started a lavender farm and then I was “up there” in the greater New York state area quite a lot.

 Boy is there a lot to see in Upstate New York.

 The beauty of the Lake George region is that it’s not only incredibly pretty, but there is enough distance between New York City and this area that you really can believe you’re in a whole new part of the country, despite being only a 4-hour drive from downstate.

 I also find this area distinctly different from the New York state counties to the West.
 Having spent a few days in Corning, New York and exploring the Seneca Lake wine trail, I was blown away by how varied and different each corner of Upstate New York can be.

 Here are a bunch of great places to eat, visit and things to do in Lake George NY region.

 This is a small town named for the historic Fort Ann built by the British in 1757, which served as part of the French-Indian war and sits along the Champlain Canal.
 This small town may not be widely known, but it has some real hidden gems like Lavenlair Farm and Battle Hill Brewing Company.